Faith

 As RIBA Specialist Conservation Architects, we bring accredited expertise in listed buildings and historic fabric to faith building projects — navigating listed building consent, faculty applications, Diocesan Advisory Committees and Historic England with confidence.

 Not all faith buildings are listed or of traditional heritage value.
-However they all share a deep heritage that extends beyond bricks and morter, and a balance that has to be struck between faith and finances.
+However they all share a deep heritage that extends beyond bricks and mortar, and a balance that has to be struck between faith and finances.
 We have worked with faith organisations to extend their property, convert former council buildings to new worship spaces, provide new community services and to reorder existing spaces.
 By working with you, your congregations and wider communities, we are here to support your faith.

 Our Director, Stefanie Stead MBE, is a RIBA Published Author whose forthcoming book on community architecture draws on years of working closely with faith communities across the UK.
 She was also a contributor to the Modern Places of Worship report led by the Baroness Warsi Foundation, providing practical recommendations for designers and community/faith groups.